Redawt/f4-frost-guide/narrowlo.md

 - FCF_Main.esp
 - FCF_Previsibines.esp
 - (Other FCF patches)
+- FCF_Hotfix.esp (only if there is a Hotfix for FCF)
+- ...

 #### 10. Exceptions to rule 9.
 If you use the following plugins, they need to be loaded after FCF.